Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: user page: all properties bookmarked by the user /

+    BONUS: Buttons blue except cancel and reset and other those type of buttons
+    BONUS: Property info to the side of the property photo, margins around everything
     BONUS: multiple photos with a forward and back buttons on the sides
+    BONUS: All properties are in tabs of 10 properties max
     BONUS: 50 properties

     BONUS: User Profile:
     BONUS: as a buyer:
-    list of offers made with links to the properties
+    list of offers made with links to the properties /

     BONUS: as a cellar:
-    list of offers recieved with links to the properties
+    list of offers recieved with links to the properties /

     BONUS: as a buyer:
     list of properties closed on

     BONUS: as a cellar:
     list of properties soled

-    BONUS: All properties are in tabs of 10 properties max

     BONUS: List properties bought under my properties and allow for reselling